-Strategy Executive KMP were also assessed against their contribution to and performance against ALS's strategic goals.
-This included: Strategy implementation Restructuring completion Establishment of an agile pricing strategy and accompanying pricing change methodology Accelerate ERP implementation 25% Acting CEO and CFO 20% others average Group Achieved Strategy implemented and communicated Restructuring of business streams completed Pricing tracking tool implemented for Life Sciences ERP Pilot phase for United States and Australia As per the acquisition strategy, executed 13 acquisitions with additional revenue of \$116 million for the next 12 months Closed underperforming businesses in Food & Pharmaceutical divisions Achieved margin improvement in Environmental division of 52bps after implementation of pricing tool Acting CEO: 25% / 25% CFO: 24%/25% Others average: 20% / 20% Non-Financial ESG This component focuses Executive KMP on objectives in connection with the Group's sustainability goals.
-This included: Commitment to ALS climate strategy Achieve carbon neutrality for scope 1 and 2 Achieve &gt; 6% reduction in carbon intensity Promote community engagement initiatives Refreshed DE&amp;I framework OHS positive performance indicators 10% Acting CEO 5% CFO 10% others average Group Achieved Industry Leading LTIFR of 0.31 and TRIFR of 1.00 (per million hours worked) >10% reduction in scope 1 and 2 carbon emission intensity Net Zero roadmap approved by Board DE&I refreshed roadmap implemented Provided a total economic contribution of \$2.4 billion Focus on ESG measures continues to underpin our culture and the long- term sustainability of our business By implementing DE&I effective policies, management ensures that the company will be able to attract and retain top talent Likewise, companies with strong DE&I frameworks increase the financial return in comparison with the industry medians Acting CEO: 10% / 10% CFO: 5%/5% Others average: 10% / 10% Organisational Capability Actively promote entrepreneurism alongside operational excellence as an organisational culture.
-Demonstrate actions to foster the strengthening of an innovation incubation methodology, increasing opportunity for automation technologies and the enhancement of ALS data analytics capabilities Succession planning Complete implementation of organisational changes Gender representation initiatives 10% Acting CEO and CFO 10% others average Group Achieved Developed a global innovation framework and roadmap under the new structure rollout and communicated during FY23 51% of total new professional hires were female 9 greenfield projects across Americas, EMEA and APAC, with total start-up costs of \$3.9 million Implementation of succession planning for global roadmap New organisational structure was implemented Promoting ALS innovation capabilities drive global efficiencies, improve productivity creating an increase return to our shareholders Developing a strong succession pipeline ensures the long-term health and success of the organisation Under the new organisational structure announced during FY23, the company is now able to focus on leveraging global opportunities connected to the extended footprint, by optimizing the operational models and enhancing the added value proposition to our clients.
-This will allow the company to achieve its strategic plan objectives for FY27 Acting CEO: 10% / 10% CFO: 7%/10% Others average: 6% / 10%
+Component Details of the measures used in each component Weighting (% of STI opportunity) Applicable to: Achievement Out Thresh- Target per- old mar 10% +10 or- ce Outcome for Vesting Outcome Strategy Executive KMP were also assessed against their contribution to and performance against ALS's strategic goals.
+This included: • Strategy implementation • Restructuring completion • Establishment of an agile pricing strategy and accompanying pricing change methodology • Accelerate ERP implementation 25% Acting CEO and CFO 20% others average Achieved Strategy implemented and communicated Restructuring of busines streams completed Pricing tracking tool implemented for Life Sciences ERP Pilot phase for Unit States and Australia As per the acquisition strategy, executed 13 acquisitions with additional revenue of \$116 million for the next 12 months Closed underperforming businesses in Food Acting CEO: 25%/25% CFO: 24%/25% Others average: 20%/20% Non-Financial ESG This component focuses Executive KMP on objectives in connection with the Group's sustainability goals.
+This included: • Commitment to ALS climate strategy • Achieve carbon neutrality for scope 1 and 2 • Achieve > 6% reduction in carbon intensity • Promote community engagement initiatives • Refreshed DE&I framework • OHS positive performance indicators 10% Acting CEO 5% CFO 10% others average Group Achieved Industry Leading LTIFR of 0.31 and TRIFR of 1.00 (per million hours works >10% reduction in scop 1 and 2 carbon emission intensity Net Zero roadmap approved by Board DE&I refreshed roadma implemented Provided a total economic contribution of \$2.4 bill our culture and the long-term sustainability of our business By implementing DE&I effective policies, management ensures that the company will be able to attract and retain top talent Likewise, companies with strong DE&I Acting CEO: 10%/10% CFO: 5%/5% Others average: 10%/10% Organisational Capability Actively promote entrepreneurism alongside operational excellence as an organisational culture.
+Demonstrate actions to foster the strengthening of an innovation incubation methodology, increasing opportunity for automation technologies and the enhancement of ALS data analytics capabilities • Succession planning • Complete implementation of organisational changes • Gender representation initiatives 10% Acting CEO and CFO 10% others average Group Achieved Developed a global innovation framework and roadmap under the new structure rollout an communicated during FY23 51% of total new professional hires were female 9 greenfield projects across Americas, EMEA and APAC, with total sta up costs of \$3.9 million Implementation of succession planning for global roadmap New organisational structure was implement return to our shareholders Developing a strong succession pipeline ensures the long-term health and success of the organisation Under the new organisational structure announced during FY23, the company is now able to focus on leveraging global opportunities connected CFO: 7%/10% Others average: 6%/10%